cornell-colab/SGFDH-2021/W3_Cleaning_and_Exploring_Tabular_Data/W3_Game_Plan.md

 ### Before the Session

 * **Download and Install** [OpenRefine 3.4.1](https://openrefine.org/download.html)
-Find detailed instructions for installation on this [OpenRefine user manual](https://docs.openrefine.org/manual/installing).
-(Scroll down to the section with separate instructions for Windows and Macs.)
 Email Eliza with any problems or questions.

 * **Download the dataset Eastern_State_Admission_Book.csv**
 1. Go to [W3_Cleaning_and_Exploring_Tabular_Data](https://github.com/cornell-colab/SGFDH-2021/tree/main/W3_Cleaning_and_Exploring_Tabular_Data) and click on the link to Eastern_State_Admission_Book.csv.
 A page will open, and you'll see a preview of the data table.